loopstack-ai/markdown-parser/README.md

-# Markdown Schema Parser
+# Loopstack Markdown Parser

-A modern TypeScript/ESM module for parsing Markdown files according to a JSON schema structure.
+A TypeScript/ESM module for parsing Markdown files according to a JSON schema structure.
 This parser maps structured Markdown content to JavaScript objects based on provided JSON schema definitions.

 ## Features